 I don’t have a mixer.
 Can I use a food processor?
 Or can I mix by hand?

 A stand mixer is recommended for this recipe!
-This dough is high hydration, meaning it is very sticky.
+This dough is high in hydration, meaning it is very sticky.
 A stand mixer is the easiest way to mix it.

 You can try mixing it with a wooden spoon and kneading it by hand but be mindful that adding more flour during kneading will affect how the bread turns out.